SwedbankPay/developer.swedbankpay.com/payments/index.md

 ### Direct

-[Direct][direct] is the option where you integrate directly using our Direct API.
+Direct is the option where you integrate directly using our Direct API.
 This is an integration with the most flexibility and opportunities.
 If you want to offer Card Payments and choose this option, you have to be PCI-DSS compliant.